ankitects/anki-manual/src/filtered-decks.md

 Display cards with the earliest due date first.

 **Latest added first**\
-Display those cards first, that you have most recently added to the deck.
+Display cards that you have most recently added to the deck first.
 (This is the opposite of 'Order added'.)

 **Relative overdueness**\
-Display those cards first, that are most overdue in relation to their current interval (for instance, a card with a current interval of 5 days overdue by 2 days displays before a card with a current interval of 5 years overdue by a week).
-This is useful if you have a large backlog that may take some time to get through and you want to review those cards first, that you are most in danger of forgetting.
+Display cards that you're most likely to have forgotten first.
+This is useful if you have a large backlog that may take some time to get through, and you want to reduce the chances of forgetting more cards.

+When using the SM-2 scheduler, overduessness is determined by comparing how overdue cards are, and how long their interval is.
+For example, a card with a current interval of 5 days that is overdue by 2 days, will display before a card with a current interval of 10 days that is overdue by 3 days.

+When using FSRS, overdueness is calculated based on on each card's retrievability, and the desired retention in the deck preset.

 ## Steps & Returning